C(NN)FD -- a deep learning framework for turbomachinery CFD analysis

-Using artificial neural networks as a replacement for CFD solvers is currently an active area of research.
-A common methodology is using Convolutional Neural Networks (CNNs), to predict the flow variables of interest on a Cartesian grid.
-An example is a U-Net architecture trained on CFD data, for the predictions of the pressure and velocity distributions around a 2D airfoil \cite{Thuerey2020}.
-However, this approach is limited to very simple geometries that can be meshed with Cartesian grids.
-Complex geometries for turbomachinery applications are better described by point-wise formulations, which can use structured multi-block or unstructured meshes as inputs.
-This has been demonstrated successfully for simple geometries using the PointNet architecture \cite{Kashefi2021}, which was then applied to predict the 3D flow field and overall performance parameters of Rotor-37 \cite{Perrone2022}.
-The limitation of point-wise methods is that the 3D flow field predictions would need to be based on the same computational grid used for training, which renders the approach inflexible and not scalable to industrial applications, where predictions for different engine designs would be required.
-Lately, Graph Neural Networks (GNNs) have shown promising results with unstructured meshes and irregular geometries for both steady state \cite{Harsch2021} and unsteady \cite{Pfaff2021} aerodynamic predictions.
-An application to turbomachinery was presented by Li \cite{Li2022}, with excellent agreement regarding both flow field and overall performance predictions.
-However, the computational cost associated with training and the amount of training data required suggests that the approach would not be scalable to industrial applications, especially for multi-stage compressors applications.
+Supervised learning methods to predict the full 3D flow field based on CFD solutions have been demonstrated so far only for small computational domains.
+However, the computational cost associated with training and the amount of data required, suggests that the approach would not be scalable to industrial applications, especially for multi-stage compressors applications.